 PHOM Indicator Report of Arthritis Prevalence

-Findings from the National Health Interview Survey (2007-2009) indicated that 9.4 percent of adults 18 and older (21.1 million or 42.4% of those with arthritis) had arthritis attributable activity limitation, and 8.2 million working-age (18-64 years) U.S. adults report work limitations due to arthritis or joint symptoms.
+Findings from the National Health Interview Survey (2010-2012) indicated that 9.8 percent of adults 18 and older (22.7 million) had arthritis attributable activity limitation.

 Risk FactorsThe prevalence of arthritis increases with age.
 Females are more likely to report arthritis than males.
 White, non-Hispanic individuals are more likely to report arthritis than Hispanic persons.
 Being overweight or obese is also a risk factor.
 Specific genes are associated with a higher risk of certain types of arthritis, such as rheumatoid arthritis (RA), systemic lupus erythematous (SLE), and ankylosing spondylitis.